matteoavigni/reporting_dgi/README.md

 # reporting_dgi
-building of automatic generation of reports about cryptoassets
+automatic generation of reports about cryptoassets